 AC Transit spokesman Clarence Johnson declined to comment on the matter other than saying, “We have a bus fare policy in place, and we have no reason to expect that any of our bus operators won’t adhere to it.”
-Cooper said the transfer approach is a small step “but will be one of any” as the campaign escalates.
+The Occupy Oakland organizer said the transfer approach is a small step “but will be one of any” as the campaign escalates.

 Fellow occupier Mike King said that, before taking additional action, the group plans to assess the campaign’s effectiveness in about a month.

 “We saw the transfers as a logical first step,” King said, because many passengers pay two fares in a single direction of travel when transfers expire while people are waiting for their connecting bus.